Singin' in the Rain (1952)

 Summer Under the Stars Continues!

 Can you believe August is half way through already?
 I certainly can’t!
 I’m just loving this month of Summer Under the Stars!
-Be sure to check my site calendar for the films I hope to watch this upcoming week, and maybe put a few of them on your calendar too!
+Be sure to check out the TCM calendar for the films this month, and maybe put a few of them on your calendar too!

 Have you seen Singin’ in the Rain?
 What do you think of Rita Moreno’s short but electric scenes in the film?
 And how about that dancing?!!!!
 Are you as amazed by Gene Kelly as I am?